-Please refer to the "Residency Policy" on the Policies and Procedures web page on the Office of Graduate Studies web site: http://www.grad.usf.edu/policies.php.
+Please refer to the "Residency Policy" on the Policies and Procedures website on the Office of Graduate Studies web site.

 To view tuition charges and account balance:

 To confirm the total amount of tuition due or check your account balance, you can view your fees in OASIS under the "Tuition, Fees & Payment" tab.
 To access your fee information via the web, login to OASIS, click on Tuition, Fees and Payments and View My Account Summary by Term.
 Please note that once you have paid your fees, your fee amount shown on the web will reflect your payment (i.e., if you have paid the entire amount, you will see the \$0.00 is due).
 If you wish to only view your tuition charges for a specific semester go to View My Fee Assessment.
 Payments and charges other than tuition are not reflected on the fee assessment.